-Chain stitch embroidery has been with us for a very long time!
-It is one of the basic embroidery stitches and has many variations.
-Once you have mastered this simple stitch you might like to try out my free fishy lesson, which includes 6 different types of chain stitch.
+Chain stitch embroidery has been with us for a very long time.
+It is one of the basic embroidery stitches and has 100 variations!
+Once you have mastered this simple stitch, you might like to try out my free fishy lesson, which includes 6 different chain stitch choices.

-It can be used for both outlines and to fill in areas of an embroidery design.
+We can use it for both outlines and to fill in areas of an embroidery design.
 The stitch follows a curve easily as seen in this sun design.

 Secure your thread to the back of your work with an away waste knot, and bring the needle through to the right side on the line you want to follow.